 The software architecture is one of the first and most important decisions in creating a concept for the software.
-The architecture is developed in the context of the the corporate structure, i.e. it takes into account all business processes, roles, organizational structures and IT.
+Moreover, improving and evolving the software architecture should be part of the ongoing agile development.
+The architecture is developed in the context of the corporate structure, i.e. it takes into account all business processes, roles, organizational structures and IT.
 In this context, economic goals such as cost- and risk minimization, benefit optimization and automation are the focus.
 Important factors to consider when planning the appropriate software architecture are project planning and risk analysis, the development process, organization and workflows, requirements and quality assurance.

 Domain-Driven Design is a method for modeling complex, object-oriented software.
 This approach focuses on the business and professional requirements (domain) of software development.
 The method enables a comprehensive understanding of the requirements, which forms the basis of individual software solutions.

-The domain model describes elements, structure and processes of your doamin using object-oriented concepts in easy-to-understand, domain-specific language.
+The domain model describes elements, structure and processes of your domain using object-oriented concepts in easy-to-understand, domain-specific language.
 It depicts the relevant business- and technical connections in a task-oriented way and forms the kernel of your software.
-The domain modell is built in several development cycles and optimized and extended, using an iterative approach.
-In this way, your business- and professional processes are better and more fully reflected and deliver a valuable knowledge base
+The domain model is built in several development cycles, optimized and extended – using an iterative approach.
+In this way, your business- and professional processes are more fully reflected and deliver a valuable foundation for knowledge.

 The MVC model is a proven solution approach for structuring software development.
-It is used to create a clearer, maintainable and flexible program code.
+AOE uses it to create a clearer, more easily maintainable and flexible program code.
 The MVC paradigm comprises three components:

 Solid basis for durable high-quality software